Subscribe to our e-Letters

 In addition to seeing children, adults and families in his clinical practice, Dr. Kimmel has been the psychologist for the Broward region of the March of the Living.
 Since 1996, he has helped to educate high school students about the Holocaust.

 Akiva M. Daum, MD received his Bachelors of Science in microbiology and molecular biology from the University of Central Florida and his medical degree from the University of South Florida, College of Medicine.
 Dr. Daum went on to complete his residency in general psychiatry and addiction fellowship through Boston University School of Medicine.
-He currently serves as the Director of Addiction Services for a large community behavioral health center and as a psychiatrist for KimmelPsychology where he has the opportunity to work with patients of a variety of backgrounds and mental health conditions using innovative and evidence based techniques.
+He currently serves as the psychiatrist for KimmelPsychology where he has the opportunity to work with patients of a variety of backgrounds and mental health conditions using innovative and evidence based techniques.